Emblem of Syria

-The current emblem of Syria features a tan-coloured eagle, facing to its right (dexter), with three five-pointed stars arranged in an arc above its head.
-The eagle's tail contain five feathers, symbolizing main geographical regions – the north, east, west, south, and center.
+The emblem of Syria features a tan-coloured eagle, facing to its right (dexter), with three five-pointed stars, adopted from the Syrian flag, arranged in an arc above its head.
+The eagle's tail contain five feathers, symbolizing main geographical regions – the north, south, east, west and center.
 The wings contain 14 feathers, symbolizing the country's 14 governorates.
 The emblem was officially adopted on 3 July 2025.

 From the establishment of the Syrian Republic on 14 May 1930 until the adoption of the current design, Syria used different emblems but all of them consisted of a supporter (often the Hawk of Quraish) bearing a shield, with the country's official Arabic name displayed on a scroll beneath.

 History

 Syrian Republic

 In accordance with Decree No. 158 of 6/3/1364 AH (18/2/1945 AD), published in the Official Gazette, the emblem of the Syrian Republic consists of an Arab shield with three stars in the centre, which are the stars of the Syrian flag.
 The shield is embraced by an eagle derived from Arab history, as it was the banner of Quraysh in Jahiliyah and the banner of Khalid ibn al-Walid when he conquered Damascus.
 The shield is surrounded by three lines and at the bottom of the shield are two wheat stalks, symbolising the country's first crop and its agricultural character.
 The eagle holds in its claws a ribbon that reads "The Syrian Republic" in Kufic script, as the concept of Arab nationalism had not yet formalised.

 The emblem was designed by artist Khaled Al-Asali, a Syrian diplomat and visual artist.
 He was born in 1915, practiced journalistic caricature, and died in 1990.